Co-op Work Permits

 To apply for a co-op work permit, students have access to the following resources:

-If, after reading the guide and attending the workshop, you still have questions about applying for a co-op work permit, you can book an appointment with an Academic Advisor - International focus.
+If, after reading the guide and attending the workshop, you still have questions about applying for a co-op work permit, you can book an appointment with an International Academic Advisor.

 The immigration information on this page has been reviewed and endorsed by Regulated Canadian Immigration Consultants (RCIC) in compliance with the Canadian Immigration and Refugee Protection Act.
 However, this is not a legal document and information may change without notice.